Communicating Simply

 - Find the _posts folder and open it.

 - Note the file naming conventions.
-All of the blog posts created for our site must be named in the same way: yyyy-mm-dd-your title.md.
+All of the blog posts created for our site must be named in the same way: yyyy-mm-dd-your-title.md.

-- Click on the 2025-12-07-Welcome to Technologies of History.md file in your GitHub repository, and then click on the pencil icon in the upper right to edit the file.
+- Click on the 2025-12-07-welcome-to-technologies-of-history.md file in your GitHub repository, and then click on the pencil icon in the upper right to edit the file.
 You should now see the post written in Markdown with a header at the top that looks like this:

 layout: post